 Student Organization Success Framework

-Launched in autumn 2017, the Student Organization Success Framework is intended to help student organizations pursue excellence by strengthening individual members, managing organization operations and contributing to our larger community.
+The Student Organization Success Framework is a resource designed to help student organizations pursue excellence.
 The Framework identifies individual, organizational and community outcomes where any organization can develop.
-Using a self-assessment tool, organizations can identify where they want to grow, then use the Framework to connect with resources across campus.
+Using these resources, organizations can identify where they want to grow, then use the Framework to connect with resources across campus.

-Use of the Framework is not required, but highly encouraged for organizations who want to improve the experience of their members, operational effectiveness and community engagement.
+Use of the Framework is not required, but highly encouraged.
 Organizations who choose to use the Framework may find they are better prepared to recruit and retain members, engage in collaborations, effectively transition leadership as well as be eligible to apply for Leadership Awards or other recognition opportunities.

 How Does My Organization Use The Framework?

-All student organizations can use the Student Organization Success Framework to help make their group better, stronger and more successful!
+All organizations can use the Framework to help make their group better, stronger and more successful!
 The Framework outlines three key areas for individual, organizational and community excellence.
-Within those three areas are specific outcomes, along with related university resources.
+To get started, we recommend:

 Successful student organizations create opportunities for their members to learn about their own strengths and abilities, gain confidence and build a sense of community.
 The Individual Outcomes include: